 Creating a space bucket does not require a big budget.
-Of course, you can spend $ 2000 to build an entire, full service grow room, but the cost of setting up a micro-growing environment is only a tenth of that.
+Of course, you can spend $ 2000 to build an entire, full-service grow room, but the cost of setting up a micro-growing environment is only a tenth of that.
 You can find the required items and materials either at your home or you can buy them at a hardware store.
 Easy does it!

 Little need for space

-Space buckets take up very little space, making them ideal for tiny homes, shared apartments or houses with many occupants.
-If you have a spare corner in your closet, garage, or under the sink in the kitchen, you can grow weed in a space bucket easy.
+Space buckets take up very little space, making them ideal for tiny homes, shared apartments, or houses with many occupants.
+If you have a spare corner in your closet, garage, or under the sink in the kitchen, you can grow weed in a space bucket easily.
 If you live in a place that is heavily frequented by other people, you should disguise the bucket well by putting other buckets around to hide all the cables.
-No one should be able to detect leaking light once the bucket is closed.
+No one should be able to detect a leaking light once the bucket is closed.
 However, you may still hear a faint hum from the fans.

 Most Space Bucket growers choose this form of cannabis cultivation because they want to make full use of the opportunities to grow in a small space.
 Sealed micro-growing environments give you complete control over your farming project, which results in both advantages and disadvantages.